iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 After doing research, I decided I preferred the Johnson & Johnson vaccine, was able to book an appointment to get it.
 Realize though, no one can officially guarantee that you'll receive a vaccine made by a particular manufacturer.

 What you can do is use the <a href="https://vaccinefinder.org/" target="blank">Vaccine Finder</a> to search for which vaccines are available at the various sites.
 Currently, Walmarts in our state only carry the Johnson & Johnson vaccine.
-As soon as I heard it was available at Walmart, I cancelled my appointment at the mass drive-through site, and booked an appointment at Walmart.
+As soon as I heard it was available at Walmart, I cancelled my appointment at the mass drive-through site, and booked an appointment at Walmart instead.

 Given my appointment was 2 weeks out, I also visited my local Walmart to ask a few questions.
 Turns out they're expecting another shipment of vaccines, and that one will also be from Johnson & Johnson.
-So I have a reasonable expectation that once my appointment arrives (in 8 days) 'll be getting the J&J shot.
+So I have a reasonable expectation that once my appointment arrives (in 8 days) I'll be getting the J&J shot.

 Also realize that none of the Johnson & Johnson vaccines available in New Hampshire were produced at the troubled third-party Baltimore site recently in the news. (*Note: that Baltimore facility is not owned by Johnson & Johnson*.)
 Also note that the Johnson & Johnson vaccine is sometimes referred to as the Janssen vaccine.